Kaavian-Systems-Pvt-Ltd/datepicker/README.md

 # Datepicker

 ## Note:
-This package datepicker is used to disable your input dates to the component.
+This package datepicker is used to disable  dates of the user's input to the component and get the picked date value.

 ## Installation:
 #### To install: